andrkosh/highload-test-project/README.md

 docker-compose up
 ```

-If you want to scale attack, user --scale option as follow
+If you want to scale attack, use the --scale option as follow:
 ```
 docker-compose up --scale slowloris=[N]
 ```